Botox Injections: Purpose, Procedure, Risks and Results

 How Does It Work?

 Botox may be a neurotoxin.
-These substances target the nervous system , disrupting the nerve signalling processes that stimulate contraction .
+These substances target the nervous system.
+This disrupts the nerve signaling processes that stimulate contraction.
 This is often how the drug causes temporary muscle paralysis.

 In order for any muscle to contract, the nerves release a chemical messenger called acetylcholine at the junction where nerve endings meet muscle cells.